Azure/azure-sdk-for-js/sdk/identity/identity/samples/javascript/README.md

   - javascript
 products:
   - azure
-  - azure-identity
+  - azure-active-directory
 urlFragment: identity-javascript
 ---

-# Azure Identity client library samples for JavaScript
+# Azure Identity library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for Azure Identity in some common scenarios.